vlunic00/Bezicne_Senzorske_Mreze/README.md

 The code was writted and ran using VS Code with the PlatformIO extension.
 The code is already setup to run on an Arduino microcontroller, therefore you have to connect one to your PC/laptop/... and upload the code to the microcontroller.

-..*Firstly build and compile the code by clicking the checkmark button at the bottom left of your VS Code interface.
+  *Firstly build and compile the code by clicking the checkmark button at the bottom left of your VS Code interface.
-..*Then, click on the arrow button next to it to upload the code to your Arduino Nano (make sure you have an arduino env selected).
+  *Then, click on the arrow button next to it to upload the code to your Arduino Nano (make sure you have an arduino env selected).
-..*Lastly, open the serial monitor ("plug" button on the same toolbar) and your code should be up and running.
+  *Lastly, open the serial monitor ("plug" button on the same toolbar) and your code should be up and running.

 To setup the Arduino Nano 33 BLE, you can follow [their official documentation.](https://docs.arduino.cc/hardware/nano-33-ble/).